Loaded field of CFP contenders for last 4-team playoff fuels championship weekend drama

 With perfect records, it is simple: win and you’re in.

-Being unbeaten provides some hope of backing in.
-Especially, for the Bulldogs, winners of 29 straight games.
+Being unbeaten provides some hope of backing in after a loss.
+Especially for the Bulldogs, winners of 29 straight games.

 Florida State